zenzer0s/ScrapeGenie/bot/README.md

 - Use the `/start`, `/help`, `/status`, and `/usage` commands to verify functionality.
 - Send various URLs (YouTube, Instagram, and website links) to see how the bot processes and formats the responses.

-## Additional Recommendations

-- **UI/UX Enhancements:**
-  The bot leverages Markdown and inline keyboards for a better user experience.
-Future enhancements may include better error messages, loading animations, and caching.
-- **Modularity:**
-  The separation between commands and message processing improves maintainability and scalability.
-- **Logging:**
-  Consider integrating a robust logging mechanism to capture errors and usage patterns.
-- **Future Scalability:**
-  As the project grows, you may split the bot and backend into separate services and integrate CI/CD pipelines for testing.

-Feel free to adjust this README as your project evolves and new features are added.